Griffin: Grecian accounts of the gryphon

 Local lore on the gryps or griffin was gathered by Aristeas of Proconnesus, a Greek who traveled to the Altai region between Mongolia and NW China in the 7th century BC.
 Although Aristeas's original poem was lost, the gryps lore was preserved in secondhand accounts by the playwright Aeschylus (ca. 460 BC) and later his contemporary, Herodotus the historian.

 Herodotus explains (via Aristeas) that the gold-guarding griffin supposedly dwelled further north than the one-eyed Arimaspi people (Note: But "Herdotus doubted that Arimaspeans were monocular".
 The Scythian word "arimasp" signifies "rich in horses rather than one-eyed) who robbed the gold from the fabulous creatures.
 Aristeas is said to have been informed through the Issedones people, who neighbored the region of the Arimaspi in the northern extremes (of Central Asia).
 (Note: Herodotus III.116, IV.13.)
 Aeschylus also says that the Arimaspi robbed the gold which the griffins collected from various areas in the periphery (presumably including the Armaspi's territorial stream, the stream of Pluto "rolling with gold").
 The equestrian Arimaspi would ride off with the loot, and the griffins would give pursuit.
 (Note: Aeschylus, Prometheus Bound vv.
 805–806, and notes by Watson.)

 Aeschylus likened the gryps to "silent hounds of Zeus" (Note: To distinguish from the (screaming) harpies, referred as "dogs of Zeus" (by Apollonius of Rhodes, II.289).)
 Since they are called dogs or hounds, scholars have conjectured that Aeschylus considered them wingless or flightless.
 (Note: Mayor's reasoning being that Aeschylus elsewhere refers to eagles as "winged dogs of Zeus".
 However this seems contradictory to Apollonius being able to refer to winged harpies as "Zeus' dogs", as noted previously.)

+Pausanias (geographer) reports that some people claimed that griffins possessed leopard-like spots on their bodies.
+He then cautions that people who delight in marvelous tales often embellish them, thereby mixing truth with falsehood.

+John Tzetzes writes that the Sphinx is said to have the wings of a griffin.

 Griffins of India and gold-digging ants

-In contrast to the Greeks, Ctesias located the griffins in India and more explicitly classed them as beaked, four-legged birds.
+Ctesias located the griffins in India and more explicitly classed them as beaked, four-legged birds.

 Herodotus mentions elsewhere that there are gold-collecting ants in Kashmir, India, and modern scholars have interpreted this account as "doublets or garbled versions" of the lore of gold-hoarding griffins.
 (Note: (Mayor & Heaney 1993), citing (Bolton 1962) and (Costello 1979).)
 It appears that the accounts of griffins given by Pliny had been mixed with the lore of the gold-guarding ants of India, and later Aelian also inserted attributes of the ant into his description of griffins.